 Northern Illinois University is among your best bets if you're planning on studying Journalism.
 It is set in the suburban region of Dekalb, Illinois.

-NIU's affordable annual price is very irresistible to students who want to avoid too much debt.
 Roughly 76.3% of the professors at Northern Illinois University are full-time and get normal office hours, so they should be more accessible to help.
+There is a graduate program accessible for students who are curious.
 Want to learn a little more about Northern Illinois University's campus?
 Have a virtual tour.

 It's difficult to beat Southern Illinois University Carbondale if you wish to study Journalism.
 Located in Carbondale, Illinois, this university is a good choice for students who thrive in a city atmosphere.